Greening Bernal One Project at a Time

 - Designing bio swales, which collect runoff and return it to the groundwater supply

-- Specifying materials, which are sustainable, such as porous cement, which allows water to seep back into the ground; recyclable and/or repurposed materials, such as fallen tree trunks to make benches; repurposing demolished materials, such as concrete, which can be uses as base material or to line swales.
+- Specifying sustainable materials such as porous cement, which allows water to seep back into the ground; recyclable and/or repurposed materials, such as fallen tree trunks to make benches; repurposing demolished materials, such as concrete, which can be used as base material or to line swales.

 - During construction, we ensure: